SMZR 32x225 / N52 - magnetic roller

 bulk discounts:

-Call us tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the strength as well as the appearance of neodymium magnets in our power calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or get in touch via form on our website.
+You can check the strength and the shape of neodymium magnet in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.